 On November 7, 2016, the Board of Directors held a telephonic meeting attended by members of management and representatives from BofA Merrill Lynch, Credit Suisse and Skadden.
 Representatives from BofA Merrill Lynch and Credit Suisse gave an overview of the process to date, including the three written indications of interest received from Ipsen, Party A and Party B as well as two verbal indications of interest.
 BofA Merrill Lynch and Credit Suisse discussed with the Board of Directors an illustrative aggregate probability-adjusted net present value ("NPV") for each of the November 4 Proposals based on assumptions provided by Merrimack management regarding the probability of success and assumed date of achievement for the relevant contingent milestones as follows: (i) for the Ipsen November 4 Proposal, an illustrative NPV of \$356 million; (ii) for the Party A November 4 Proposal, an illustrative NPV of \$350 million.
 BofA Merrill Lynch and Credit Suisse also summarized verbal offers received from Party C and Party D. Party C indicated that its offer would be in the range of \$400 million upfront and a potential milestone payment of up to \$100 million.
-Party D advised that it was capital constrained and indicated that its offer would be in the range of \$150 million upfront with potential contingent consideration.
+Party D advised that it was capital constrained and indicated that its offer would be in the range of \$150 million upfront and a potential milestone payment of up to \$100 million.
 BofA Merrill Lynch and Credit Suisse then discussed with the Board of Directors strategy in the second round to maximize the likelihood of increased bids from the interested parties and to complete a transaction as expeditiously as possible.
-The Board of Directors authorized BofA Merrill Lynch and Credit Suisse to advise each of Ipsen, Party A and Party B that it needed to increase its offer would be substantially below the other proposals, the Board of Directors determined not to invite Party D to continue in the process unless they substantially increased their offer.
+The Board of Directors authorized BofA Merrill Lynch and Credit Suisse to advise each of Ipsen, Party A and Party B that it needed to increase its offer, and to request that Party C deliver its offer with greater specificity in written form.
+In light of Party D's indication that it was capital constrained and its offer would be substantially below the other proposals, the Board of Directors determined not to invite Party D to continue in the process u